halcyonnouveau/estoult/docs/advanced.rst

        admin = Association.has_one(Admin, on=["id", "organisation_id"])
        users = Association.has_many(User, on=["id", "organisation_id"])

-If you need to create a relationship on a schema that has not yet been defined, you supply a string of the module path of the schema, instead of the schema path itself:
+If you need to create a relationship on a schema that has not yet been defined, you can supply a string of the module path of the schema instead of the schema path itself:

 .. code-block:: python